 In 2017, 84% of organizations reported that payroll was included in initial conversations from the expansion planning process to the implementation phase—up from just 38% of organizations that reported this same involvement in 2014.

 This shift in how companies view the strategic importance of payroll can be attributed to both the challenges faced when navigating international payroll rules and advances in international payroll services.

 Common challenges of international payroll processing

-Companies who don’t make global payroll a priority face a host of potential problems, including inefficient processes, noncompliance issues and dissatisfied employees who don’t get paid correctly or on time.
+Companies who don’t make international payroll a priority face a host of potential problems, including inefficient processes, noncompliance issues and dissatisfied employees who don’t get paid correctly or on time.
 Some of the challenges to managing international payroll processing include:

 Navigating compliance with foreign governments.
 By and large, every foreign country has their own international payroll rules that regulate processing.
 For example, one country may differ from another one on the issue of opening an account at a local bank, or have different statutes on paying salaried employees or independent contractors.

 It’s especially important to keep abreast of all local payroll compliance laws.
 Key areas, such as payroll withholding statutes and tax obligations, should be a priority for U.S. companies processing payroll in multiple countries.